hiddenwaffle/twgr3/README.md

 ## Chapter 13 - Object individuation

-* Certain `Numeric` subclasses and symbols cannot have methods added to it
-  * Everything else is fair game
 * Objects have two classes
   * The class of which it is an instance
   * Its singleton class
+    * Obtainable through `object.singleton_class`
+* Certain `Numeric` subclasses and symbols cannot have methods added to it
+  * Everything else is fair game

 `<< object` means the anonymous, singleton class of `object`